apmckinlay/natureapp/trees/hazel.md

 habitat: [forest]
 aka: ["Hazel"]
 ---
 Hazelnut is a bushy **multi-stemmed shrub** up to 12 ft tall.
 The dangling light brown **catkins** appear well before the leaves and release yellow pollen in early spring.
 Small tassels of red **flowers** also appear in the spring.
-The broad oval **leaves** (2-7 ½ in long) come to a point and have jagged edges.
+The broad oval **leaves** (2-7.5 in long) come to a point and have jagged edges.
 The small **nuts** are enclosed in green wrappings and can be hard to spot beneath the leaves.
-They are often in clusters
+They are often in clusters.

 Two varieties of Hazelnut are native to North America.
 The **Beaked Hazelnut** can be found across Canada and the northern United States as well as along the east and west coasts.
 The **American Hazelnut** is found in Manitoba, Ontario, and Quebec as well as the eastern and central United States.